 These instructions may help you get valuable information on repayment options to reduce your monthly payment or to temporarily postpone making payments.
-You can also download a sample financial worksheet that you can use to determine the maximum amount of money you can put toward student loans.
+You can also download a that you can use to determine the maximum amount of money you can put toward student loans.

 Some student loan companies have told us that they may ask for recent pay stubs or a bank statement to verify income and expenses.
 Consider including these documents with your request, which you can mail or send through your private student loan servicer’s website after you login.